 This is a flat fee.
 So whether I do a lung function test, nebulize you, do an ECG, stitch up a wound, freeze a wart – my consultation fee is the same.
 You only pay for my time.
 Payment can be made by cash, card or EFT at the time of consultation.

 As of April, 2018, I now accept medical aids.
-The billing is handled by a separate company called MPB solutions; new patients who wish to their medical aids to be billed for the visit will first have to register through MPB solutions, which can be done by contacting me or by contacting MPB solutions directly (all their details are available on their website: http://www.mpbsolutions.co.za/ ).
-Once the patient’s medical aid details and funds are confirmed by MPB solutions, I will then be able to proceed with the house call on a fee-for-service basis.
+The billing is handled by a separate company called smeMetrics; new patients who wish to their medical aids to be billed for the visit will have to be registered with smeMetrics.
+This should preferably done before the consultation via email or fax, but for those who don’t have access to these, I will bring the necessary forms to the consultation.
+Once the patient’s medical aid details are confirmed, I will then be able to proceed with the house call on a fee-for-service basis.
 Unlike the flat hourly private rate, this will mean that any service (eg an ECG, lung function test, injection, etc) will be billed.
 This will end up costing more or less the same as the private cash rate for most patients on most medical aids.
 For 2018, medical aids will be billed at medical aid rates, although the patient will still be liable for payment should the scheme not have sufficient funds at the time of billing.

 For patients who need it, I am also open to negotiating payment plans on a case by case basis.